Gigabit Fiber Network

 West Wisconsin Telcom’s 100% fiber to the home project was completed in 2008 and in 2015 we enhanced our network and started offering fiber Internet speeds up to 1GIG.
 The communities we serve include Downsville, Wilson, Spring Lake, Weston, Eau Galle, Rock Falls, Meridean, Fall City, Elk Lake and the West side of Eau Claire.

-24-7 Telcom, a subsidiary of West Wisconsin Telcom, was established to build fiber optic services to Menomonie and they are presently expanding their fiber optic network to the community of Rusk.
+24-7 Telcom, a subsidiary of West Wisconsin Telcom, was established to build fiber optic services to Menomonie and they have expanded their fiber optic network to the communities of Rusk and Irvington.

 One gigabit-per-second (Gbps) is a 1,000 megabit-per-second (Mbps) connection.
 A gigabit is 100 times faster than the average Internet connection that most Americans have today, enabling you to get what you want instantaneously.
 You no longer have to wait for pages to load, or for buffering; it will be all ready to go when you are.
 So whether you are video chatting, uploading family videos, or playing your favorite games online, all you need to do is click and you’re there.